boardroom-inc/protocol-Info/README.md

 We have a codesandbox instance https://codesandbox.io/s/boardroombranding-q3u9z to visualize branding changes.
 Change the corresponding color variable in index.js file to have a sense of how the protocol pages will look after the updates

 ## **Adding Content**
+Content files will be sorted by date.
+Add the date (dd-mm-yy) to the file name you are creating.
+This date will be hidden on the Boardroom portal but will sort the files by most recent.

 ### New Content Folders
 New content folders will dynamically display a new item under the 'Resources' tab.
 Raise a new PR by following the steps below: